SERVICIO DE ADMISIÓN

 If your native language is not Spanish or you have done your studies in another language, you must accredit your level of Spanish at the University's Office of the Registrar by taking one of the following exams:

 SAT Subject Test in Spanish with Listening (score 540-670).

 All students at the University have a personal advisor throughout their time at university.
 Until you are told who your advisor is, the manager of the Admissions Office or the International Office in your School will help you with anything you need.

-Go to the University's Cultural Activities Office, which is located in the Central Building, to find out about all the extracurricular activities organized on campus.
+Go to the University's Creative Campus, which is located in the University of Navarra Museum, to find out about all the extracurricular activities organized on campus.
 You can get involved in theater groups, the choir, the chamber orchestra, competitions in numerous areas such as literature and songwriting, exhibitions, contests and much more.
 Because the University is about so much more than attending classes and studying.

-The volunteer association, University Students for Social Action (UAS), has several areas: academic support, working with disabled people, working with prison inmates, accompanying the elderly and sick children, etc.
+The volunteer association, Tantaka, has several areas: academic support, working with disabled people, working with prison inmates, accompanying the elderly and sick children, etc.

 The job offers board is managed by the Student Aid Office.
 It is aimed at students enrolled in the University of Navarra who want to take on a collaboration grant in one of the University's departments or services, or a job outside the University in addition to their studies.